njwardhan/njwardhan/README.md

 ## Hey there :)

 - I am an engineering undergrad at [University of Delhi](https://ducic.ac.in/), India.
-- Currently working on my Google Summer of Code [project](https://summerofcode.withgoogle.com/projects/#6051607998889984) with [Colour Science](https://www.colour-science.org/), [NumFOCUS](https://numfocus.org/).
+- Google Summer of Code 2020: Student Developer for [Colour Science](https://www.colour-science.org/), [NumFOCUS](https://numfocus.org/).

 ### Contact me at:
 <a href="https://twitter.com/njwardhan">